cypress-io/cypress-documentation/source/guides/core-concepts/introduction-to-cypress.md

 {% note info %}
 Cypress is built using Promises that come from {% url "Bluebird" http://bluebirdjs.com/ %}.
 However, Cypress commands do not return these typical Promise instances.
 Instead we return what's called a `Chainer` that acts like a layer sitting on top of the internal Promise instances.

+For this reason you cannot **ever** return or assign anything useful from Cypress commands.

+If you'd like to learn more about handling asynchronous Cypress Commands please read our {% url 'Core Concept Guide' variables-and-aliases %}.
 {% endnote %}

 ## Commands Are Not Promises